 The Route of the Seven Wonders

-To make it easy to explore the best of Comerío, the municipality’s Office of Culture and Tourism has mapped out la Ruta de las Siete Maravillas (“The Route of the Seven Wonders,”) which highlights all of the local must-see attractions.
-The office organizes guided bus tours that depart from the Media Luna Recreational Area and stop at several of these sites, or you can choose to navigate at your pace.
+To make it easy to explore the best of Comerío, the municipality’s Office of Culture and Tourism has mapped out la Ruta de las Siete Maravillas ("The Route of the Seven Wonders"), which highlights all of the local must-see attractions.
+The office organizes guided bus tours that depart from the Media Luna Recreational Area and stop at several of these sites, or you can choose to navigate at your own pace.

 The most iconic sight in Comerío is El Salto II, a hydroelectric power-producing dam originally built in 1913.
 The dam towers at 137 feet (42 meters) high and, along with El Salto I, once provided electricity to half of the Island.
 Today, it serves as a unique tourist attraction.
 A lookout point flanked by a handful of restaurants and food kiosks offers a perfect view of the dam’s grandeur.

 Don’t miss Río La Plata, which at 58.5 miles, is the longest river in Puerto Rico.
-Then head to Las Pailas, a series of natural waterslides and pools where you can enjoy a fun, refreshing day splashing around in the waters of the Río Hondo.
+Then head to Charco Las Pailas, a series of natural waterslides and pools where you can enjoy a fun, refreshing day splashing around in the waters of the Río Hondo.

 Built in 1960, the Cruz de Lazos, also known as La Cruz de Monte Limón, is a cement cross that measures 33 feet high and 17 feet wide (10x5 meters).
 Lit by 21 bulbs, it is visible at night from the center of town, shining like a beacon from one of the highest peaks in the barrio Vega Redonda.

-Cañón las Bocas comprises a 1,170-acre set of canyons between Comerío and neighboring Barranquitas.
+Cañón Las Bocas comprises a 1,170-acre set of canyons between Comerío and neighboring Barranquitas.
 The attraction is a treasure trove of cascading waterfalls, flowing rivers, and caves.
 It’s also home to a massive 300-year-old ceiba tree that was knocked down during a hurricane in 1876 yet continued to grow, resulting in an unusual shape that’s worth a quick stop to see.

-The Cuevas de Mora is a system of eight caves containing petroglyphs and pictographs dating back to the pre-Columbian era.
+The Cuevas de la Mora is a system of eight caves containing petroglyphs and pictographs dating back to the pre-Columbian era.
 Highly valued for its archeological importance, the site is listed on the National Register of Historic Places.

 Note: To enter Cañón las Bocas and las Cuevas de Mora, you’ll need to book separate guided excursions.

-Party like the Locals Do
+Party Like the Locals Do

 Comerío provides a deliciously appealing setting for participating in one of Puerto Rico’s most popular weekend activities: chinchorreo.
 Part road trip, part pub crawl, part food tour, this lively tradition is celebrated all over the Island.
 Friends spend the day stopping at different spots to eat, drink, dance, and enjoy time together.
-The Office of Culture and Tourism hosts a five-hour guided chinchorreo outing that stops at five nearby eateries serving everything from smoked meats to Creole cuisine and, of course, plenty of cerveza.
+The Office of Culture and Tourism hosts a five-hour guided chinchorreo outing that stops at five nearby eateries serving everything from smoked meats to criollo (creole cuisine) and, of course, plenty of cerveza.